Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Introduction

 \section{Introduction}

-To date, the Advanced LIGO~\citep{TheLIGOScientific:2014jea} and the Advanced Virgo~\citep{TheVirgo:2014hva} detectors have detected gravitational-wave (GW) signals of 90 events from their first, second, and third observing runs, referred to as O1, O2, and O3, respectively.
-The identified progenitors of all 90 events are distant compact binary mergers such as binary black holes, binary neutron stars, and neutron star-black hole binaries.
-We can find exhaustive summaries of the observations from the gravitational-wave transients catalogs (GWTCs)~\citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, LIGOScientific:2021djp}; binary black hole (BBH) events get the majority in the population among the three source types.
+To date, about 100 gravitational-wave (GW) events have been identified from the data taken by the Advanced LIGO~\citep{TheLIGOScientific:2014jea} and the Advanced Virgo~\citep{TheVirgo:2014hva} during the first, second, and third observing runs, referred to O1, O2, and O3, respectively.~\citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021usb, LIGOScientific:2021djp, Nitz:2018imz, Nitz:2020oeq, Nitz:2021uxj, Nitz:2021zwj, Olsen:2022pin} The progenitors of all events are recognized as distant compact binary mergers such as binary black holes, binary neutron stars, and neutron star-black hole binaries; it turned out that binary black hole (BBH) events get the majority in the population among the three source types.

-Thanks to the observation of GW signals, the GW astronomy era has emerged.
-The emergence of GW astronomy has opened a new window for looking at the Universe, i.e., it enables us to tackle diverse phenomena in the Universe like electromagnetic waves-based astronomy (EM astronomy) has done for centuries.
+Thanks to the observation of GWs, the GW astronomy era has emerged.
+The advent of the GW astronomy has opened a new window for looking at the Universe, i.e., it enables us to tackle diverse phenomena in the Universe like electromagnetic waves-based astronomy (EM astronomy) has done for centuries.
 For example, we could understand more about the equation-of-state of the interior matter of neutron stars by observing GW170817~\citep{LIGOScientific:2018cki,LIGOScientific:2019eut} and could measure the Hubble parameter~\citep{LIGOScientific:2017adf} by jointly observing GW170817 and GRB170817A~\citep{LIGOScientific:2017ync}.
 Besides the existing scientific investigations, many more GW avenues still await us.
 In this context, one such avenue with a rich EM astronomical history is the gravitational lensing of GWs (or, simply, GW lensing).

-By now, several searches for the GW lensing have been performed: There have been two comprehensive searches that look for signatures of strong, weak, and microlensing~\citep{Hannuksela:2019kle, LIGOScientific:2021izm} in the forty-six BBH events observed during O1, O2, and O3a\footnote{O3a denotes the first half of O3.}.
-Also, several targeted searches~\citep{Broadhurst:2019ijv,McIsaac:2019use,Pang:2020qow,Broadhurst:2020cvm,Dai:2020tpj,Liu:2020par,Diego:2021fyd} have been conducted for specific signatures.
-Specifically, the fundamental strategy of the searches in \cite{Hannuksela:2019kle, LIGOScientific:2021izm} is testing the lensed hypothesis against the unlensed hypothesis by computing the Bayes factor for the BBH events and no widely accepted detection has been made thus far.
-Despite this, it is too early to rule out the chance of detecting lensed GW signals because many studies have forecasted that the possibility might become significant when the ground-based detectors reach their design sensitivities through future upgrades~\cite[and references therein]{LIGOScientific:2021izm}.